 Jeremy Lade will lead a very talented and knowledgeable staff of national, intercollegiate, and community-based players and coaches.
 Jeremy has been a member of the USA National team program since 2001 and has won several gold, silver, and bronze medals at various competitions throughout the world.
 He was the captain of Warhawk National Championship Wheelchair Basketball teams in 2003 and 2004 and was named National Player of the Year in 2005.
 Jeremy is the only individual to earn Intercollegiate National Championships in wheelchair basketball as both a player and a coach.

-Dan Price, Assistant Camp Director
+Christina Schwab, Assistant Camp Director

 John McCarthy, Director of Operations